 Those who do not meet the California residency requirements as previously outlined.
-Refer to Catalog, page 14, "Fees and Refunds."
+Refer to the "Fees and Refunds" section in this Catalog.

 California Nonresident Tuition Exemption may be granted to certain non-resident students who meet the exemption requirements set forth in Assembly Bill 540.
 Contact the Office of Admissions and Records at 925.424.1500 for further information.
 All questions concerning residence status should be referred to the Office of Admissions and Records.